t-troebst/Deep-Wallwars/README.md

 the `--ranking` flag to `deep_ww`.
 This mode plays a series of random tournaments among the models and stores all the games in a `json` file (for analysis) and a `pgn` file (for Elo generation).
 The `BayesianElo` tool (see `externals/BayesianElo`) can be used to determine Elo values of the models which can be plotted with `scripts/plot_elo.py`.
-An example for the `5x5_60000` model used for unit tests is shown below:
+An example for the `8x8_750000` model is shown below, training took around 100 hours on an RTX 5080:

 ![Elo progression during training](assets/plots/elo_progression.png)